C4piti44/chat-server/README.txt

 3. !CHANGE - when a user types this keyword, he has the ablitiy to send messages to a specific user without the message being broadcasted to the rest of the chatroom.
 4. !WHORU - when a user types this keyword the server returns a pre saved string.

-Another feture of the server is that every new conection or message that being send
+Another feature of the server is that every new connection or message that is being sent is documented in a text file located on the server.